-The following is based on the "Lake Giles Iron Ore Project" (the "Lake Giles Iron Ore Report") prepared on behalf of CSA Global Pty Ltd filed December 17, 2009 and "Moonshine and Moonshine North Prospects Lake Giles Iron Project" (the "Moonshine Report") prepared on behalf of Snowden Mining Industry Consultants ("Snowdens") filed March 25, 2011.
+The following is based on the "Lake Giles Iron Ore Project" (the "Lake Giles Iron Ore Report") prepared by CSA Global Pty Ltd filed December 17, 2009 and "Moonshine and Moonshine North Prospects Lake Giles Iron Project" (the "Moonshine Report") prepared by Snowden Mining Industry Consultants ("Snowdens") filed March 25, 2011.
 The Lake Giles Iron Ore Report and the Moonshine Report, are collectively referred to herein as the "Moonshine Magnetite Technical Reports".
 Full copies of the Moonshine Magnetite Technical Reports are available under the Company's profile on SEDAR at www.sedar.com.
 The following disclosures, which are derived from the Moonshine Magnetite Technical Reports.
-Peter Svensson, a qualified person under NI 43-101, has reviewed has reviewed the following disclosure.
+Ian Cooper, a qualified person under NI 43-101, has reviewed the following disclosure.